 This capability allows you to quickly deploy certificates in JKS and other formats to thousands of end-points.
 Even better, the certificates in the JKS files will be automatically updated prior to expiring.

 How to Handle Expiring Certificates in JKS

-The JKS created by CertAccord Enterprise will automatically renew the certificate and update the JKS file itself prior to the certificate expiring.
+The JKS created by CertAccord Enterprise will automatically be renewed and the JKS file updated with the new certificate and keys, prior to the certificate expiring.
 The CertAccord Agent uses settings from the central CertAccord Enterprise server to determine when to perform the renewal and who to notify once the renewal is complete.

-Creating certificates in JKS from Microsoft ADCS or GlobalSign Certificate Authorities can be done with speed, ease, and security using CertAccord Enterprise.
-The JKS creation is not only easy but the resulting JKS file is fully managed and will be renewed prior to expiration.
+Creating certificates in JKS from Microsoft ADCS or GlobalSign Certificate Authorities can be done with speed, ease, and securely using CertAccord Enterprise as your PKI certificate management solution.
+The JKS creation is not only easy but the resulting file is fully managed and will be renewed prior to expiration.